-There is government guidance set out in Working Together (DfE, 2018) on how agencies must work in partnership to keep children safe.
-This guidance places a shared and equal duty on three Safeguarding Partners (the Local Authority, Police and Health) to work together to safeguard and promote the welfare of all children in their area under multi-agency safeguarding arrangements.
+There is government guidance set out in Working Together to Safeguard Children (DfE 2023) on how agencies must work in partnership to keep children safe.
+This guidance places a shared and equal duty on three Safeguarding Partners (the Local Authority, Police and Health) to work together to safeguard and promote the welfare of all children in their area under multiagency safeguarding arrangements.
 These arrangements sit under the Essex Safeguarding Children Board (ESCB).
 In Essex, the statutory partners are Essex County Council, Essex Police and three NHS Integrated Care Boards covering the county.
 Section 175 of the Education Act 2002 (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.

-In Essex, all professionals must work in accordance with the SET Procedures.
+In addition to national statutory guidance, in Essex, all professionals must work in accordance with the SET Procedures.
 Our school also works in accordance with the following legislation and guidance (this is not an exhaustive list):

-- Keeping Children Safe in Education (DfE 2023) - Working Together (DfE, 2018) - Education Act (2002) - Essex Effective Support (2021) - Counter-Terrorism and Security Act (HMG, 2015) - Serious Crime Act 2015 (Home Office, 2015) - Children and Social Work Act (2017) - Children Missing Education statutory guidance for local authorities (DfE, 2016) - Sexual Offences Act (2003) - Education (Pupil Registration) Regulations 2006 - Information sharing advice for safeguarding practitioners (HMG, 2018) - Data Protection Act (2018) - What to do if you're worried a child is being abused (HMG, 2015) - Children Act (1989) - Children Act (2004) - Preventing and Tackling Bullying (DfE, 2017) - Female Genital Mutilation Act 2003 (S. 74 Serious Crime Act 2015) - Preventing youth violence and gang involvement (Home Office, 2015) - Criminal Exploitation of children and vulnerable adult county lines guidance (Home Office, 2018) - Teaching on-line safety in schools (DfE, 2019) - Education Access Team CME / Home Education policy and practice (ECC, 2018) - Behaviour in Schools (DfE 2022) - Suspension and permanent exclusion in schools, academies and PRUs, including pupil movement (DfE 2022) - Searching, screening and confiscation (DfE 2022) - Let's talk: reducing the risk of suicide (ESCB 2022) - Understanding and Supporting Behaviour good practice for schools (ECC, 2021)
+- Keeping Children Safe in Education (DfE 2024) - Working Together to Safeguard Children (DfE 2023) - Working Together to Improve Attendance (DfE 2024) - Education Act (2002) - Essex Effective Support (2021) - Counter-Terrorism and Security Act (HMG, 2015) - Serious Crime Act 2015 (Home Office, 2015) - Children and Social Work Act (2017) - Children Missing Education statutory guidance for local authorities (DfE, 2016) - Sexual Offences Act (2003) - Education (Pupil Registration) Regulations 2006 - Information sharing advice for safeguarding practitioners (HMG, 2018) - Data Protection Act (2018) - What to do if you're worried a child is being abused (HMG, 2015) - Children Act (1989) - Children Act (2004) - Preventing and Tackling Bullying (DfE, 2017) - Female Genital Mutilation Act 2003 (S. 74 Serious Crime Act 2015) - Preventing youth violence and gang involvement (Home Office, 2015) - Criminal Exploitation of children and vulnerable adult county lines guidance (Home Office, 2018) - Teaching on-line safety in schools (DfE, 2019) - Education Access Team CME / Home Education policy and practice (ECC, 2018) - Behaviour in Schools (DfE 2022) - Suspension and permanent exclusion in schools, academies and PRUs, including pupil movement (DfE 2022) - Searching, screening and confiscation (DfE 2022) - Let's talk: reducing the risk of suicide (ESCB 2022) - Understanding and Supporting Behaviour good practice for schools (ECC, 2024)

-Filtering and Monitoring Standards (DfE 2023)
+Filtering and Monitoring Standards (DfE)